mperdikeas/js-minmax-wt-alpha-beta-pruning/README.md

 * an object representing the state of the game
 * an object representing a (valid) move

-&hellip; and should return a new game state object corresponding to the state of the game if the move passed as argument is indeed made.
+&hellip; and should return the new state of the game after the move is made.
 That's all.
 The previous game state object should not be mutated.

 So it should look like this: